kamejosh/owlbear-hp-tracker/USAGE.md

 4.  **Shop Status:**
     *   Use the **"Shop Open / Closed"** toggle in the header to control player access.
 When closed, players can see the shop exists but cannot browse or purchase.
 5.  **Active Carts:**
-    *   GMs can see all active player carts for the current shop, allowing them to monitor what players are considering.
+    *   GMs can see all active player carts for the current shop, allowing them to monitor what players are considering, both what they intend to buy and what they've offered to sell.
+    *   For the "Selling" section of a cart, the offered total price can be manually **edited** (e.g. to haggle or account for special circumstances), or **reset** back to the sum of the individual item offers with the reset button.

 <h3 id="shop-player-workflow">Player Workflow</h3>

 1.  **Browsing the Shop:**
     *   Select a merchant token and open the Shop Management window.
     *   Browse available items, viewing their descriptions and prices.
+2.  **Selling Items:**
+    *   Switch to the **Sell** tab (the tag icon next to the shop inventory tab) to see all the equipment currently on your selected party member's statblock.
+    *   Each item shows how many of it you have and the shop's offer price for it.
+The shop randomly offers between 80% and 95% of the item's catalog value each time it's added to the sell cart, so re-adding the same item can result in a slightly different offer.
+    *   Enter a quantity and click the sell icon to queue that many of the item for sale.
+Queued items are no longer available to queue again until removed from the cart (so you can't accidentally offer more than you own).
-2.  **Managing the Cart:**
+3.  **Managing the Cart:**
     *   **Add to Cart:** Click the cart icon on an item to add it to your personal shopping bag.
-    *   **View Cart:** Click the bag icon in the header to review your selected items and total cost.
+    *   **View Cart:** Click the cart icon in the header to review both the items you're buying and the items you're selling, along with their subtotals.
-    *   **Remove Items:** Remove items from the cart if you change your mind; stock will be returned to the shop.
+    *   **Remove Items:** Remove items from the cart if you change your mind; purchased stock is returned to the shop and items queued for sale go back to being available to sell.
+    *   The cart shows a single net total ("You pay" or "You receive") combining both sides of the trade.
+If the shop doesn't have enough funds on hand to cover what you'd receive, a warning is shown and checkout is disabled until the cart is adjusted.
-3.  **Checkout:**
+4.  **Checkout:**
-    *   **Select Customer:** Choose which party member is making the purchase.
+    *   **Select Customer:** Choose which party member is making the purchase (this also determines whose inventory is used for selling).
     *   **Purchase:** Complete the transaction.
-Items are automatically added to the player's statblock and currency is deducted.
+Purchased items are automatically added to the player's statblock and sold items are removed from it; the net currency difference is exchanged between the player and the shop, and any sold items are added back into the shop's own inventory at their catalog price so they can be resold later.

 <h1 id="custom-statblocks">Custom Statblocks</h1>